 The Start/Stop function is activated automatically when the engine is started with the key.
-The driver is made aware of this by the function's symbol illuminating in the combined instrument panel and the On/Off button lamp illuminating.
+The driver is made aware of this by the function's symbol illuminating in the combined instrument the combined instrument panel and the On/Off button lamp illuminating.